jpuka/mushi-identifier/README.md

 - [ ] Do EDA on the scraped external datasets
 - [ ] Verify and transfer *external* data to *interim* mixing it with the raw data
 - [ ] Split (train/validation/test) and transfer mixed *interim* data to *processed*
-- [ ] Import *processed* data to tensorflow and use it to improve the model
+- [ ] Import supplemented *processed* data to tensorflow and use it to improve the model

+¹ The raw dataset is from Svampeatlas, so avoid scraping duplicate images, that could get split to both train and test sets biasing the test set.

 ### Model